CU-ESIIL/Innovation-Summit-2026/docs/index.md

 Key potential focus areas include: continental-scale ‘digital twins’ for the U.S., Earth embeddings, emergent combined AI and statistical approaches that enable interpretation of mechanisms, and LLMs for robust discovery in ecology, evolution, and environmental sciences.

 ## Goals

-The goals of the 2026 ESIIL Innovation Summit are to:
+Attendees should expect to come out of the summit with the following:

-- Inspire **novel AI** approaches to environmental data
+- Learn **novel AI** approaches to working with environmental datasets
-- Increase **AI and data skills capabilities** in next-generation workforce
+- Increase **AI and data skills capabilities**
-- Connect communities and foster emergent teams across academic, federal, industry, and non-profit partners to facilitate **data-driven co-development and translation**
+- Create **transdisciplinary collaborations** across academic, federal, industry, and non-profit partners to facilitate data-driven co-development
-- **Champion best practices** in environmental data science and the responsible use of AI.
+- Learn, workshop, and create **best practices** in environmental data science and the responsible use of AI

 ## Agenda